and Providence Health & Services partnered to create the first culturally

 You can expect relief from symptoms such as: pain, shortness of breath, fatigue, constipation, nausea, loss of appetite, and difficulty sleeping.
 Palliative care helps you navigate the complexities of a serious illness and allows you to comfortably continue with your daily life.
 It improves your ability to go through medical treatments.
 It also helps you better understand your condition and the choices available to you during your medical care.
 The focus is on providing the best possible quality of life.

-No. The palliative care team provides and extra layer of support and works in partnership with your primary doctor.
+No. Our Iyashi Care team provides an extra layer of support and works in partnership with your primary care physician.

-The palliative care team works in partnership with your own doctor to provide an extra layer of support for you and your family.
-The team provides expert symptom management, makes extra time for communication about goals and treatment options, and helps navigating the health system.
+Our Iyashi Care team works in partnership with your own doctor to provide an extra layer of support for you and your family.
+The team provides expert symptom management, makes extra time for communication about goals and treatment options, and helps you navigate the health system.

 Yes, absolutely.
 Your treatment choices are up to you.
 You can pursue comfort care at the same time as treatment meant to cure your illness or condition.

-You can have it at any age and any stage of an illness, but it is recommended to look into palliative care from the day of diagnosis.
-It is recommended to receive palliative care early and together with other treatments.
+You can access Iyashi Care at any age and any stage of an illness, but it is recommended to look into palliative care from the day of diagnosis to receive care early and together with other treatments.